Ryan-T-Bell/FASTEDCARDIO/README.md

 # FASTED CARDIO
-Command Line Interface application to generate and C2 an implant or Remote Access Tools
+Command Line Interface application to generate and C2 an implant or remote access tools.

-## Command and Control (C2)
+## Client
-In the CLI app, C2 is the management interface for active implants and RATs.
+In the CLI app, Client is the management interface for local actions.
+This is used to start listeners,
-This is the default state that the application starts in.
-The C2 CLI
+- exit (e) - Exit the application
 - help (h) - Display help information
-- implants (i) - List implants
+- list (ls) - List beacon, trigger, and RATs
--
+- listener (l / nc) - Start listener on a port to receive beacon or rat connections l <port> or nc <port>
+- settings (s) - Display and edit settings
+- use (u) - Select an implant/RAT to use

+## Forge
+Forge is the implant/RAT generation interface.
 - exit (e) - Exit the application

-## Forge
-The server interace is used to interact with FASTEDCARDIO functions and settings.
+- help (h) - Display help information
+- forge (f) - Generate an implant/RAT
+    f <beacon/trigger/rat> <exe/library> <os> <arch> <c2-ip> <c2-port>

+    Examples:
+    forge beacon exe windows x86
+    forge trigger library windows x64
+    forge rat library linux x64

+## Command and Control (C2)